 4. Don’t walk alone at night.

 Employ a buddy system when walking, especially when walking in isolated areas or at night.
 Walk through well-lit and busy thoroughfares and stay away from areas where people can hide.
 On occasions when you can’t avoid traveling alone, USC’s LiveSafe App has a useful SafeWalk function that allows friends to monitor each other when someone is en route to a destination.
 It’s a free app and is available for download on your smartphone.
-USC Transportation also offers shuttles to popular destinations; safewalk services; and Campus Cruiser, a safe ride program that is supplemented by rideshare services through Uber.
+USC Transportation also offers shuttles to popular destinations; safewalk services; and Campus Cruiser, a safe ride program that is supplemented by rideshare services through Lyft.

 5. Lock your doors, even when you’re home.

 Practicing safety is practicing common sense.
 You should always lock doors and windows whenever you’re leaving but also when you’re at home alone or asleep in a residence hall or apartment.

 6. Keep valuables out of sight.